 In the 2023 financial year, we were able to use a market-based emission factor to calculate our district heating, because we were able to determine the individual emission factors of all district heating suppliers.
 We further optimized our CO2e calculation model by improving the data basis for our life cycle assessment to determine device emissions.
 Moreover, an internal survey revealed more about our employees' commutes and the means of transportation they use.
-The adjustments we had to make as a result led to a six-fold increase in emissions in this
+The adjustments we had to make as a result led to a six-fold increase in emissions in this category compared to the previous year.
+In contrast, emissions arising from installation trips fell by some 37% (-1 kt CO2e) thanks to optimization measures.
+For example, we are now providing our customer service technicians with ID.Buzz electric vehicles within the scope of a pilot project.

-CO,e emissions of the Techem Group from 2020-2023 in Scopes 1, 2 and 3 (in kt CO,e)
+CO2e emissions of the Techem Group from 2020-2023 in Scopes 1, 2 and 3 (in kt CO2e)